open-telemetry/community/.github/ISSUE_TEMPLATE/gc_member_onboarding.md

 - [ ] Validate they can log in to https://zapier.com with the credentials in 1Password.

 ## Meetings and Ceremonies
-As per GC charter, all members are expected to attend the following meetings.
+As per GC charter, all members are expected to attend the following meetings:

-- Governance Committee Meeting (every Thursday 11:00 Pacific Time, which is typically 19:00 UTC).
+- Governance Committee Meeting (every Thursday 11:00 Pacific Time).
 - Governance/Technical Committee Joint Meeting (every second Thursday of the month, coinciding with the Governance Committee Meeting).

+The dates and times of these meetings may be discussed and updated after every election cycle to accommodate time zones and scheduling requirements of attendees.

 The existing member must:
 - [ ] Invite the new member to the meetings using the new members' preferred